mjbaker474/CS361_Microservice-A/README.md

     response = socket.recv()
     print("Server Response:", response.decode())

-## Receiving data from the micro service.
+## Receiving data from the micro service

 The service will respond to requests with the following responses:
 * Start request "START": "Timer started."